seanbreckenridge/tts/README.md

 # tts

-Interact with [StreamLabs](https://streamlabs.com/) TTS API endpoint.
+A CLI tool to interact with the [StreamLabs](https://streamlabs.com/) Text-To-Speech API endpoint.

 ## Usage